gary-crosby/asteroidattack/README.md

 # Asteroid Attack!

-Asteroid Attack! is a simple retro-inspired space shooter game where you defend your spaceship from incoming asteroids.
-The game aesthetics were loosely inspired by early vector-based green monochrome video games.
+Asteroid Attack! is a simple retro-inspired space shooter game demo where you defend your spaceship from incoming asteroids.
+The game aesthetics were loosely inspired by early vector-based video games on green monochrome screens.

 ## Notes